 Riesling at Best’s Great Western has a long and illustrious history.
-Henry Best planted our Concongella Vineyard in 1868, and Riesling was one of the first varieties planted in this historic patch of earth.
-In fact, the importance of these plantings has attracted German scientists to visit Best’s to take cuttings to identify the source of these vines and to potentially improve the mother vines’ material in Germany.
+Henry Best planted our Concongella Vineyard in 1868.
+Riesling was one of the first varieties planted in this historic patch of earth.
+In fact, the importance of these plantings has attracted scientists from Geisenheim University in Germany to take cuttings, to identify the source of these vines and to potentially improve the mother vines material in Germany.

-What we do know is that the Riesling planted at Best’s predates most of the vines in Germany, the spiritual home of Riesling, and that phylloxera wiped out the Old World vineyards in the late 19th century.
+What we do know is that the Riesling planted at Best’s predates most of the existing vines in Germany.
+Germany, the spiritual home of Riesling and that phylloxera wiped out the Old World vineyards in the late 19th century.

 In the viticultural timeline at Best’s, the next substantial planting of Riesling after the 1868 vineyards was in 1944.
 Subsequent plantings were made at Concongella in 1978 (in the House Block) and at Rhymney in 1999.

 The climate and soils in the Great Western region ideally suit the Riesling variety.
 Our cool, continental location makes for very cold winters and strong diurnal (daily) temperature shifts during the growing and ripening season.
 This ensures full ripeness and plenty of natural acidity in the grapes.

 The soils in the Concongella Vineyard are deep clay loam mixed with granite sands.
 This makes for very aromatic wines that exhibit the floral characteristics and fine minerality of the variety.
 It’s interesting to note that the best Grand Cru sites in Alsace for Riesling are typically on granitic soils.